preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 Users
 =============================================

-This is option is available in Omnia 7.0 and later.

 This pages describes the options in Omnia 7.0 and 7.1.
-For information on the options for Omnia 7.5, see this page: (link to be added).
+For information on the options for Omnia 7.5, see this page: :doc:`Users in Omnia 7.5 </badmin-settings/tenant-settings/user-management/users-75/index>`.

 Two lists are available here; ALL USERS and DELETED USERS.